2020 ADVOCACY EVENTS

 Following Advocacy Training, join us for PBG Day at the Capitol on Wednesday, February 12th at 7:30am at Central Presbyterian Church.
 Come put what you’ve learned into practice as we convene for a morning of advocacy training and issue briefings, then head over to the Capitol for meetings with our elected officials.

 Both events are free to attend!
 To register for these events, visit the Presbyterians for a Better Georgia website!

-For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips for 2017!
+For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips!

 While there are other local organizations that engage in advocacy, our approach is unique because it has developed out of our hands-on work with homeless men and women and continues to be directed by their experiences.
 Each year, we have thousands of one-on-one meetings with our guests as we offer services, job training, and support.
 These meetings are critical in determining the issues we need to advocate around and in empowering our guests to advocate for themselves.

 In the fall of 2014, we entered into a partnership with Presbyterians for a Better Georgia (PBG) in order to further our shared commitment to faith-based service and advocacy.